Novavax, Inc. (NVAX) CEO Stan Erck on Q3 2020 Results - Earnings Call Transcript

 In September, we amended our existing agreement with Serum Institute of India to increase our global manufacturing capacity to more than two billion doses annually when all planned capacity has been brought online, which we expect to happen by mid-2021.
 And just last week, we announced an arrangement with the Australian government to supply 40 million doses of 2373 starting as early as the first half of 2021.

-Over all, we have strategically enhanced our manufacturing capacity over the course of 2020.
+Overall we have strategically enhanced our manufacturing capacity over the course of 2020.
 We now have antigen production capacity in the following geographies.
 In India through the Serum Institute; in Korea through SK Bioscience; in Spain through Biofabri; in the Czech Republic through Novavax CZ; in Japan through Takeda; in the U.K. through FUJIFILM; and in the U.S. through two facilities operated by FUJIFILM.

 In addition on the adjuvant side, Novavax's proprietary Matrix-M adjuvant is now being manufactured at our Swedish subsidiary Novavax AB; AGC Biologics in the U.S. and Denmark; and at the PolyPeptide Group in the U.S. and Sweden, which will manufacture two key intermediaries used in Matrix-M.